-Anibal Troilo was 14 years old when he formed his first quinteto.
-In 1929 he was invited to perform with Juan Maglio at the Café Germinal and in 1930 with Ciriaco Ortiz for the Sexteto Vardaro-Pugliese and the Orquesta los provincianos.
-In 1932 he joined the orchestra of Julio de Caro.
-Other major orchestras he worked with as a bandoneonista in the 1930’s include those of Angel D’Agostino, Alfredo Gobbi, La Típica Victor, Juan d’Arienzo, Luis Petrucelli and Juan Carlos Cobian.
+Anibal Troilo’s experience as a musician in his youth was rich and diverse.
+In 1925 he began performing in public in a bar next to the mercado Abasto.
+In 1928 he formed his first quinteto and performed with Juan Maglio at the Café Germinal in 1929.
+He played with Ciriaco Ortiz for the Sexteto Vardaro-Pugliese and the Orquesta los provincianos in 1930.
+In 1932 he joined the orchestra of Julio de Caro and worked with other major orchestras in the 1930’s including those of Angel D’Agostino, Alfredo Gobbi, La Típica Victor, Juan d’Arienzo, Luis Petrucelli and Juan Carlos Cobian.

-In 1937 Troilo finally formed his own orchestra.
-He was 23 years old.
-He made his debut as a director in the cabaret el Marabú and was almost immediately hired to perform at the Café Germinal.
-These were the years when Juan D’Arienzo brought tango dancing back into fashion and tango orchestras were needed all over the city.
-One year later he signed a contract with Odeon but unfortunately was requested to record only two tracks under this label.
-This is why “Comme il faut” and “Tinta verde” are the only recordings he have from his early years as a director until he began working with RCA Victor in 1941.
+When Toilo finally formed his own orchestra in 1937 he was only 23-years-old.
+He made his debut as a director in the cabaret el Marabú and was immediately hired to perform at the Café Germinal.
+These were the years when tango was coming back into fashion because of the success and influence of Juan d’Arienzo and tango orchestras were needed all over the city.

-In 1942 Anibal Troilo was hired at the Cabaret Tibidabo, a restaurant-dancing which was located on Avenida Corrientes 1244.
-There he performed (season) with Francisco Fiorentino and Orlando Goñi, turning the place into one of the hot spots of the golden age where poets and muscians such as Homero Manzi, Pascual Contursi, Catúlo Castillo, César Vedani and José Razzano used to gather.
+In 1942 Anibal Troilo was hired to perform with his orchestra at the Tibidabo, a cabaret located on Avenida Corrientes 1244.
+There he performed with Francisco Fiorentino and Orlando Goñi, turning the place into one of the hot spots of the golden age where poets and musicians such as Homero Manzi, Pascual Contursi, Catúlo Castillo, César Vedani and José Razzano used to hang out.

-Anibal Troilo was the main attraction at el Tibidabo for over 10 years.
-He also appeared regularly on popular radio programs such as Ronda de ases throughout the 1940’s.
+Anibal Troilo was the star of the Tibidabo for over 10 years.
+He appeared on popular radio programs such as Ronda de ases throughout the 1940’s.
 In 1953 he left el Tibidabo to perform with Roberto Grela in the musical “El patio de la Morocha”.
-The establishment was demolished two years later as cabarets began closing and tango orchestras were dismembered in the late 1950’s.
+The Tibiado was demolished two years later as cabarets began closing and tango orchestras were dismembered in the 1950’s.

-Though tango was going through profound a crisis in the 60’s and 70’s, Troilo continued working with small bands, duos and giant orchestras.
-Along with Astor Piazzolla he became one of the pillars of the Vanguardia and continued renovating and performing until his death in 1975.
-He left and left 449 recordings with his orchesta típica and many more with other other bands and ochestras.
+Though tango was going through a profound crisis in the 1960’s and 70’s, Troilo continued inovating and experimenting with small bands, duos and giant orchestras.
+Along with Astor Piazzolla he became one of the pillars of the Vanguardia and continued performing until his death in 1975.
+He left 449 recordings with his orchesta típica and many more with other other bands and orchestras.
 From 1948 to 1976 he appeared in various movies including “El tango vuelve a Paris”, “Mi noche triste”, and “Tango Argentino”.

-One of the most significant contribution of Anibal Troilo in the golden age was to give a second life to tango poetry, which had lost ground following the death of Carlos Gardel in 1935.
-Troilo was also first to fully incorporate tango signers to his orchestra, working with the best of them including Fransicso Fiorentino, Alberto Marino, Floreal Ruiz, Edmundo Rivero, Roberto Rufino, Raúl Berón and Roberto Goyeneche.
+An important contribution of Anibal Troilo was to give a second life to tango poetry and singing during the golden age.
+This aspect of tango was loosing ground following the death of Carlos Gardel in 1935 and Troilo was the first director to fully incorporate tango singers to his orchestra.
+He worked with some of the greatest interpreters including Fransisco Fiorentino, Alberto Marino, Floreal Ruiz, Edmundo Rivero, Roberto Rufino, Raúl Berón and Roberto Goyeneche.